2015 Chevrolet CruzeEnlarge Photo

-If you didn't expect to find a Chevrolet or a Hyundai among TheCarConnection's top choices, you're in for a surprise.
-Much has changed in the compact-sedan class over the past few years, and both the new Chevy Cruze and Hyundai Elantra are among our top-rated vehicles here.
-One of them has a major award in its win column.
-From our road tests, it's a toss-up, depending on what you really want in a new compact sedan.
+Much has changed in the compact-sedan class over the past five years or so.
+And even though both the Chevy Cruze and Hyundai Elantra are hardly the freshest faces in their class, they're quite highly rated here.
+As it stands, from our road tests and full reviews, it's a toss-up, depending on what you really want in a new compact sedan.

 Both the Elantra and the Cruze are styled smartly, but to our eyes, the Elantra's the sleeker of the two.
 The Cruze is probably Chevy's most effortlessly elegant sedan, with an aerodynamic ease that's just a little generic.
 The Cruze is better inside, where its striking combinations of high-quality materials set it off against its peers.
 It's stunning visually--even when compared to the other models in the Hyundai lineup that share its "fluidic sculpture" design theme.
 With curved and crested sheetmetal, plus a kicky line pulling the rear end up and shoveling the shape forward, it's a very dynamic look.
 Although the Elantra isn't quite the materials standout that the Cruze is, the Hyundai's cabin is fresh and distinctive; we love the hourglass shape of the center stack of controls in particular.

 The Elantra is offered in a Coupe and five-door Elantra GT hatchback as well, while the Cruze is only a four-door sedan.

-The Cruze outguns the Elantra on overall driving feel.
+The Cruze outguns the Elantra on overall driving feel and ride quality.
 It's not tossable, but the ride is taut but absorbent and the cabin is extremely quiet.
 The Elantra's ride quality is nearly as good, but its electronic power steering feels far less precise and more darty, and engine noise is more noticeable.